ClickCease

 Sexual Harassment

-Sexual harassment is much broader than sexual assault.
+Sexual harassment is broader than sexual assault.
 A common form includes sexual coercion, where a person could say, “If you don’t sleep with me your grades will suffer.”
 Unwanted sexual attention includes unwanted touching, kissing, and even pressure for dates and sexual behavior.

 • Schools